2022 Texas Solar Incentives Guide (Tax Credits, Rebates & More)

 - Solar Carports

 Though Texas still meets the majority of its massive energy needs through crude oil and natural gas, the Lone Star State is rapidly expanding its deployment of renewable energy technology like solar.
-A below-average cost of solar panels, as well as Texas’ solar tax credit and rebate opportunities make it one of the top states for solar in the U.S.
+A below-average cost of photovoltaic (PV) solar panels, as well as Texas’ tax incentive and rebate opportunities make it one of the top states for solar in the U.S.

-Luckily, many local governments have implemented their own solar incentives and rebates for homeowners in Texas.
+Luckily, many local governments have implemented their own solar incentives and rebates for homeowners in Texas (such as local property tax exemptions to combat the increased value of your home).
+Additionally, all homeowners are eligible for the federal solar tax credit.

 |Texas Solar Incentive||Program Overview|